 Thank you, Sharon, for ‘sharing’ this very valuable lesson with us.
 We are sure that this will spur many parents to rethink their approach when it comes to asking kids to ‘share’ things with their friends.

-Sharing vs. Turn-taking – What works, and how?
+Sharing vs. Turn-taking: What works, and how?

-To understand why turn-taking works and sharing does not, let’s take a look at a real life adult scenario.
-Imagine that you were in the middle of using a stapler in your office, and someone asked for it, or took it away from you.
+To understand why turn-taking works and sharing does not, let’s take a look at a real-life adult scenario.
+Imagine that you were in the middle of using a stapler in your office, and someone asked for it or took it away from you.
 What would you do?
 Would you gladly give it away, or expect the other person to have the courtesy to wait ‘until you were done’?
 In other words, to ‘wait for their turn’?

 The same turn-taking concept should also apply to young kids.
 All sorts of thoughts and feelings run through the minds of little children when you simply ask them to ‘share’.
 Thoughts like, “Aren’t my feelings important too?”, “Does sharing mean giving up on things that I like?” or even, “My mother loves that girl more than me”.

-And this is why we should prioritise child directed turn-taking over sharing:
+And this is why we should prioritise child-directed turn-taking over sharing:

 - True generosity: In adult enforced sharing, the child feels ‘obliged’ to share, and does it for the sake of obeying the parent.
-She was hardly ‘done’ playing with her toy, when she had to give it away.
+She was hardly ‘done’ playing with her toy when she had to give it away.
 That’s a sad-bitter feeling, not the happy-happy feeling that comes out of being kind and generous to others.

 But when the child willingly hands over her toy after having her fill of it, that’s a joyous moment for both the kids.
 As mummy Sharon puts it, “Children will often get sneaky and share only to please an adult, and will not share when an adult is not watching.
 True generosity, however, can be habit-forming.
 The glow of generosity comes in part because the brain releases neurotransmitters, reinforcing the “reward circuitry” in kids’ brains.”

-- Positive assertiveness: Rather then butt in and interfere in your kid’s fights, teach your child to say, “You can have it when I’m done.”
+- Positive assertiveness: Rather than butt in and interfere in your kid’s fights, teach your child to say, “You can have it when I’m done.”
 That one line gives your child the power to stand up for himself, and to set boundaries.
 It teaches him how to say ‘No’, something that we adults often have trouble with.

 - Impulse control: The waiting child may go through frustration, disappointment, anger, and sadness.
 He may even throw tantrums.
 It is okay, for over time he is learning the very valuable life skills of controlling his behaviour and emotions, and more importantly, his impulses.